fbpx

 There are different appraisal types depending on whether you’re buying, selling, or refinancing your home.
 Obtaining a prompt, impartial appraisal that accurately reflects the fair market value is a critical part of the process.
 It affects the financing and transacting of the property and provides reassurance that you’re making a good investment.

-Whether you’re a buyer, seller, or mortgage lender, trust Triangle Appraisal Group for the finest quality residential property appraisal services in the Triangle, Triad, and Fayetteville areas.
+Whether you’re a buyer, seller, or mortgage lender, trust Triangle Appraisal Group (TAG) for the finest quality residential property appraisal services across the state of North Carolina- TAG us in!